 The Algarve in the south of Portugal stretches from Cabo São Vicente (Europe’s most south-westerly point) to Vila Real de Santo Antonio on the Spanish border and benefits from an average of 300 days of sunshine a year.
 It’s mild winters and long hot summers make it ideal for year-round holidays.
-Our luxury holiday rentals in the Algarve include beach villas and rural villas, located from west to east Algarve.
+Our Algarve luxury holiday rentals range from small beach villas to large family villas, spread from the west to the east of the region.

 The province has a diverse coastline with long expanses of beautiful golden sand and sea caves, nature reserves and islands.
-It offers the perfect conditions for practising water sports from surfing, water skiing and windsurfing, to sailing, diving, deep-sea fishing, motor and sailboat cruises.
+It offers the perfect conditions for practicing water sports from surfing, water skiing and windsurfing, to sailing, diving, deep-sea fishing, motor and sailboat cruises.
 There are over 30 golf courses to choose from, plus activities such as jeep safaris, horseback riding, tennis, clay pigeon shooting, lawn bowling or micro lighting.
-Alongside 5-star marinas and Michelin starred restaurants you can still find traditional waterside tascas, where you can get delicious fresh fish grilled on a charcoal brazier.
+Alongside 5-star marinas and Michelin starred restaurants you can still find traditional waterside “tascas”, where you can get delicious fresh fish grilled on a charcoal brazier.

 Whilst mostly renowned for its coastal tourist hot spots, travel 30 minutes inland and you will enter a world of quaint villages, Moorish castles and market towns, where orange groves and almond blossom flourish, and donkeys are still used to pull carts.